oliviaAB/sismonr/docs/index.md

 This is the list of all the parameters that can be passed to the `createInSilicoPopulation` function when generating an *in silico* population, that control the different properties of the individuals.

-- `ploidy`: Integer.
-Number of copy for each gene that the *in silico* individuals carry (ploidy of the individuals).
-Default value is 2.
 - `ngenevariants`: Integer.
 Number of alleles existing for each gene in the *in silico* population.
 Default value is 5.
 - `qtleffect_samplingfct`: Function from which is sampled the value of a QTL effect coefficient (input x is the required sample size).
 Default value is a truncated normal distribution with mean 1 and sd 0.1 (only gives positive values).
 - `initvar_samplingfct`: Function from which is sampled the variation of the initial abundance of a species (input x is the required sample size).
 Default value is a truncated normal distribution with mean 1 and sd 0.1 (only gives positive values).